 Help your personal trainers to effectively coach members with the right support to increase retention.

-7. Encourage members to socialise
+7. Encourage members to socialise with each other

 In a world where people are working remotely and socialising online, visiting the gym helps members meet new people IRL.
 If members feel part of a community, they are less likely to quit the gym.